braune-digital/nativescript-share-file/README.md

 ### Arguments

 #### path
-Path to file.
+Path to the file which will be shared.

 `String`: Required
-Path to the file which should be shared.

 #### intentTitle
 Title for the intent on Android.